Germany: Patent litigation

 Q: How can patent owners best enforce their rights in your jurisdiction?

-The ‘silver bullet’ is an infringement action on the merits, filed with one of the top German courts for patent infringement (ie, Dusseldorf, Mannheim or Munich).
-The venue should be diligently chosen based on the case’s complexity and any applicable time constraints.
+The ‘silver bullet’ for patent owners is an infringement action on the merits, filed with one of the top German courts for patent infringement (ie, Dusseldorf, Mannheim or Munich).

 Q: Are mediation and arbitration realistic alternatives to litigation?

-In view of the factual number of cases, alternative dispute resolution is not presently seen as a popular or realistic alternative to patent litigation in Germany.
+Given the number of cases, alternative dispute resolution is not presently seen as a popular or realistic alternative to patent litigation in Germany.

 Q: Who hears patent cases – for example, individual judges, a panel of judges, a mix of judges and technical experts, judges and juries?